Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial_part2.markdown

 **Step 4:**

 > Create a new GraphVisualizer.
+This is an object that will contain all the graph data.

 {% highlight java  %}